yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-develop/spring-boot/_index.md

 ---
-title: Deploy a Spring Boot application on Kubernetes
+title: Deploy a Spring application on Kubernetes
-headerTitle: Deploy a Spring Boot application on Kubernetes
+headerTitle: Deploy a Spring application on Kubernetes
-linkTitle: Spring Boot on K8s
+linkTitle: Deploy Spring on K8s
-description: Deploy a Spring Boot application connected to Yugabyte Cloud on Kubernetes
+description: Deploy a Spring application connected to Yugabyte Cloud on Kubernetes
-headcontent: Deploy a Spring Boot application connected to Yugabyte Cloud on Kubernetes
+headcontent: Deploy a Spring application connected to Yugabyte Cloud on Kubernetes
 image: /images/section_icons/deploy/kubernetes.png
 menu:
   latest: